ozakary/data-C60_ML/dft_calculations_nep/DFT-2/README.md

 ## Directory Contents

 The `DFT-2` directory contains the processed data files necessary for training machine learning models to predict energy and forces from molecular structures.
-The dataset contains C<sub>60</sub> fullerene structures and their corresponding energy and force components acting on each atom calculated using `TURBOMOLE`.
+The dataset contains C<sub>60</sub> fullerene structures and their corresponding energy and force components (as well as magnetic shielding tensor, which will be ignored for now) acting on each atom calculated using `TURBOMOLE`.

 ## Dataset Files